-The Week of the Festival of the Reformation October 26 - October 31
+The Festival of the Reformation October 31 - November 5, 2022

 Introduction

 Most modern forms of mediation turn a person inward.
 Biblical meditation turns a person outward toward what God has said and done especially what He has said and done through Jesus for our salvation.